 Check Your Privilege

-I was in a position I’d never thought I’d be in; living in a small rural town, in a hostel with literal cockroaches, working in a factory, and sorting rotten oranges from good ones every day.
+I was in a position I’d never thought I’d be in; living in a small rural town, in a hostel with kitchen cockroaches, working in a factory, and sorting rotten oranges from good ones every day.
 I would be extremely concerned for myself if I knew of the position I ended up in.
 It only took a few weeks of working in the fruit factory and talking to a range of employees, for me to become ashamed of that closed-minded attitude.

 First of all, I was extremely fortunate that this was only a temporary thing.
 I had a privileged life to go back to as soon as I completed my 88 days.
 Being in a section of the factory where I was the only ‘backpacker’, meant I was surrounded by locals.
 I’d spoken to a woman that had no family to go home to, a divorced woman that had three children where the father would only send $15 a week in child support, and a woman with a husband to help take care of the kids, but never got to see him, as she covered the day shift and him the night.